cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 ## Acceptance criteria:

-The following (.xml and .html) are all uploaded to YYYYMMDD-ZAP-Nessus folder:
+The following (.nessus and .html) are all uploaded to YYYYMMDD-ZAP-Nessus folder:

 - [ ] Production_Vulnerability_scan
 - [ ] Tooling_Vulnerability_scan